OneDeadKey/arsenik/kanata/README.md

 ![home row mods on SDF keys](../img/kanata/hrm.svg)

-This is a very basic variant of the [Miryoku][3] principle: one layer on each thumb key, and symmetrical modifiers on the home row.
+This is a very basic variant of the [Miryoku] principle: one layer on each thumb key, and symmetrical modifiers on the home row.